-The Master of Science in Business Intelligence and Analytics (M.S.) degree is a 33-credit-hour program.
+The Master of Science in Business Intelligence and Analytics (MS) degree is a 33-credit-hour program.
+Students have the option of obtaining the degree on-campus or online.
 The course of study provides a creative synergy between technology and management and is designed to meet the demands of the constantly evolving business-technology environment.
 Students learn to be responsible leaders who will shape how information technology drives business success.

-Technology touches every aspect of business, and graduates of the M.S-BIA program are prepared to set the pace, bringing a values-centered perspective to the business world.
+Technology touches every aspect of business, and graduates of the MS-BIA program are prepared to set the pace, bringing a values-centered perspective to the business world.